evgenyneu/evgenii.com/app/blog/_posts/2014-05-25-creating-content-is-not-enough.md

 Experiment with paid advertising, paid advertorials and social media ads.

-[Relevance.com](http://relevance.com) is spending 30% of its time/budget on content promotion and distribution.
+[Relevance.com](http://relevance.com) is spending around 30% of its budget on content promotion and distribution.